ifMaxi/NASA-Compose/README.md

 # NASA Compose

-An app that shows the Astronomical Image of the Day and its description by a NASA expert.
+An app that shows the Astronomical Image of the Day and its description by a NASA expert and that allows you to download the image.
 Use the APOD api of the page [NASA Open APIs](https://api.nasa.gov/).

-### Components and libraries
+## Components and libraries

 - Kotlin
 - Jetpack compose